Natalitta/project_5/README.md

 * Drop-down navigation menu for mobile devices
 * Restricted role based features
 * Ability to perform CRUD functionality on courses for admin
+* Ability to perform some CRUD functionality on wish items for users
 * Responsive Design - Site should be fully functional on all devices from 320px up

 ## The-Structure-Plane